Jul 31, 2022 • Written by Rene-Jean Corneille

 jax_array = jax.random.normal(key, (N, N), dtype=np.float32).block_until_ready()

-CPU times: user 2.5 s, sys: 10.9 ms, total: 2.51 s
+CPU times: user 2.5 s, sys: 10.9 ms, total: 2.51 s Wall time: 1.05 s

 %%time